infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - user of accessibility services has to navigate through all the items displayed on the screen with no possibility to fasten the navigation process

-#### Additional notes

-This guideline covers points 2.4.1 Bypass Blocks - Level A of the WCAG standard.

 ---

 ### Page Titles

+*This guideline covers point 2.4.2 Page Titled - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**